 A: The average cost of an installed ductless heat pump with one indoor heating/cooling zone is $3,000 to $5,000.
 Additional heating zones and greater heating capacities increase the cost of the system.
 Other factors that will affect the cost of an installed system include the manufacturer and model, refrigerant line set length, installation difficulty and contractor rates.

-A: You may qualify for an incentive up to $1000 provided by the Connecticut Energy Efficiency Fund.
-You may also qualify for a $300 federal tax credit.
+A: You may qualify for an incentive of up to $300 per home, provided by the Energy Efficiency Fund.

 Q: How long will a ductless heat pump system last?